Normalized Information Distance and the Oscillation Hierarchy: Abstract

 \section{Abstract}

-We study the complexity of approximations to the normalized information distance.
-We introduce a hierarchy of computable approximations by considering the number of oscillations.
+We study the complexity of computing the normalized information distance.
+We introduce a hierarchy of limit-computable functions by considering the number of oscillations.
 This is a function version of the difference hierarchy for sets.
 We show that the normalized information distance is not in any level of this hierarchy, strengthening previous nonapproximability results.
-As an ingredient to the proof, we also prove a conditional undecidability result about independence.
+As an ingredient to the proof, we demonstrate a conditional undecidability result about the independence of pairs of random strings.

 \keywords{Kolmogorov complexity, information distance, independence}

 \subjclass[2010]{ 03D15, 03D32, 03D55, 68Q30, }